 I excelled at tertiary studies, however, I don’t mind admitting that due to several external “misadventures”, it took me a long time to complete my undergraduate B.Sc. between starting it in Sydney and completing it in WA.
 Fortunately, my parents, brother and many generous uncles, aunts, cousins and friends were able to help me through hard times.
 I then made up for lost time by doubling up on post-grads, while working full-time and writing.
 To friends, family and all those supportive during extraordinary circumstances, I am sincerely grateful and appreciative.

-Some of my work, fiction and non-fiction, is now available, while more will be in the near future, including a book about a lady pirate-captain set on the eve of the enlightenment.
-[One novel I drafted about a girl, abused as a child, drawn into a cult and ending up on the streets, although bearing no resemblance to my life whatsoever, apparently was so realistic, it had everyone diving for cover.
-Causing so much of a fracas, I had to ditch it entirely!]
+Some of my work, fiction and non-fiction, is now available, while more will be in the near future, including a book about a Renaissance lady pirate-captain set on the eve of the enlightenment.

 From my grandparents I gained much valuable information which has led to major discoveries in Australian history that are covered in my books and articles currently available and those to come.

-Among other things I have worked in several laboratories in NSW, for the NSW Attorney-General’s Dept, at the WA Commercial Tribunal, briefly for the WA Police and briefly taught secondary school science in WA before from 2004 I taught Physics and Science in England for several years, attained my British Qualified Teaching Status (via my school, OfSTED and the University of Hertfordshire), completed units in archaeology at the University of Leicester, as prelim for a Masters I haven’t started yet, and a short field course at Kent Archaeological Field School..
+Among other things, I have worked in several laboratories in NSW (from 1985 to mid-1986 at the NSW Gvt testing Laboratories in Glebe, then clerical work for a private pathology lab and then the NSW Gvt engineering lab), for the NSW Attorney-General’s Dept, at the WA Commercial Tribunal, briefly for the WA Police and then I briefly taught secondary school science in WA before from 2004 I taught Physics and Science in England for several years, attained my British Qualified Teaching Status (via my school, OfSTED and the University of Hertfordshire), completed units in archaeology at the University of Leicester, as prelim for a Masters I haven’t started yet, and a short field course at Kent Archaeological Field School.

 Universities I have attended (on-campus, on-line or by distance) include the University of Sydney, Edith Cowan University, Murdoch University, University of Western Australia, University of Western Sydney, James Cook University and the University of Leicester.
 As part of my wannabee astronaut preparation I did the Private Pilots License theory at Sydney TAFE – Basic Aeronautical Knowledge (back in the days it was still called that) and Air Navigation.
 Couldn’t afford the practical flying lessons, so that’s where my astronaut aspirations went!

-I have travelled in Britain, Italy, France, Switzerland, Austria, Greece, Belgium, the Netherlands, the USA (continental and Hawaii), Hong Kong, Singapore and Bangkok airport.
+My first time out of Australia was in January and February, 1992, when I was in Britain, Italy, Switzerland and Austria.
+Since 2004, I’ve also travelled in Britain, Italy, France, Greece, Belgium, the Netherlands, the USA (continental and Hawaii), Hong Kong, Singapore and Bangkok airport.

 Unlike my father and other relatives, who spoke/speak several languages with ease, along with my native English, I have only French, a bit of German and Italian and a smattering of Latin that would be a source of great amusement to any native Roman speaker.
 (Although my father at times was a translator and interpreter, my Australian-born mother forbade anything but English in the house when we were younger, but encouraged me in my affinity for language and languages later.)